JustRedTTG/PGE_Docs/docs/source/sound-and-music.rst

 Position
 --------

-The position of the music track might be neccessary in some cases, for example in music players
+The position of the music track might be necessary in some cases, for example in music players

 Getting
 +++++++